scivision/satkml/README.md

 make KML of satellites

+Note: as with many Python programs, it runs faster in Python 3.4 than Python 2.7.
+It runs just fine in both Python 2.7 and 3.4

 example download/usage.
 This example is for Fairbanks, Alaska on Oct 29, 2014 at 1600UT
 ```
 cd ~